USS George H. W. Bush

 USS George H. W. Bush (CVN-77) is the tenth and final supercarrier of the United States Navy.
-She is named for the 41st President of the United States and former Director of Central Intelligence George H. W. Bush, who was a naval aviator during World War II.
-The vessel's callsign is Avenger, after the TBF Avenger aircraft flown by then-Lieutenant George H. W. Bush in World War II.
-Construction began in 2003 at Northrop Grumman, in Newport News, Virginia and was completed in 2009 at a cost of $6.2 billion.
+She is named for the 41st president of the United States and 11th director of central intelligence George H. W. Bush, who was a naval aviator during World War II.
+The vessel's callsign is Avenger, named after the TBF Avenger aircraft flown by then-Lieutenant Bush in World War II.
+Construction began in 2003 at Northrop Grumman, in Newport News, Virginia, and was completed in 2009 at a cost of $6.2 billion.
 Her home port is Naval Station Norfolk, Virginia.